yousefelhattab/Signin_Logs_Script/README.md

 .\Fetch-SignInLogs.ps1
 ```

-4. Sign in to Microsoft Graph when prompted
+4. Sign in to Microsoft Graph when prompted and complete the required steps.
-5. The CSV file will be created in your current directory
+5. The CSV file will be created and the path will be given

 ---